DHTMLX/docs-diagram/docs/api/selection/getitem_method.md

 ### Description

-@short: Returns the object of the specified selected item or of the last selected item
+@short: Returns the object of the specified selected item or of the last selected item when called without arguments

 ### Usage